Back to faqs

 What are the planning stages?

-Stage 1 – Validation – Duration 1-2 weeks
+Stage 1 – Validation – Duration 1-2 weeks* subject to the Council’s current caseload

 Stage 2 – Consultation and Publicity – Duration 3-4 weeks

-As soon as the application has been validated, consultations are sent to various bodies to obtain their views.
-This usually includes experts such as the highways department and, if applicable, may also include Conservation or Listed Building Officers and the Parish Council.
-The Council will also write to your immediate neighbours that they consider will be affected by the proposal and any Local Residents Associations.
+As soon as the application has been validated, consultations are sent to various internal bodies to request their feedback on the proposals.
+This could include ecology, tree, highways, environmental teams and, if applicable, may also include Conservation or Heritage Officers and/or the Parish Council.

 Stage 3 – Consideration – Duration 1-2 weeks